mones-cse/nestjs-boilerplate/README.md

 # NestJS Boilerplate

 A NestJS boilerplate with JWT authentication, PostgreSQL, and modern tooling.
+The React frontend code base is available in the [react-boilerplate](https://github.com/mones-cse/react-boilerplate).

 ## Prerequisites